butroad20/awesome-oau/README.md

   - [Shutdown Library](https://github.com/emmanuelkehinde/Shutdown): An android library that handles the closing of your app interactively.

+  - [TwittaSave](https://github.com/emmanuelkehinde/TwittaSave-Android): An android app that helps you download videos/gifs from twitter.

   - [Whatsapp Statusaver](https://play.google.com/store/apps/details?id=com.hashcode.whatsstatussaver): An app that helps you save the status(es) of your whatsapp contacts with ease.

   - [Storyart](https://t.co/eo7ERxVhkb): An app that helps you create a story/status with audio, pictures, emojis and trending stickers.